alejandroereyes/Welcome-to-Rails/README.md

 # Welcome to Rails

-  This program using Rails through the browser to process requests and send the appropriate response.
+  This program uses Rails through the browser to process requests and send the appropriate response.

 ## Features